John Lennon: How a Lifelong Rebel Became a Voice for Change

 John Lennon and Yoko Ono, March 1969

-Married in 1969, Lennon and Ono depicted scenes from their honeymoon in the *Bag One* lithograph series, where 8 of 14 images were banned and confiscated as obscene.
-Lennon’s work in this period went beyond The Beatles: the creative couple recorded three experimental music albums, formed the Plastic Ono Band, released the live album *Live Peace in Toronto 1969*, and recorded three John Lennon songs: “Instant Karma,” “Cold Turkey” (a documentary testimony to withdrawal from heroin), and “Give Peace a Chance” (an anti-Vietnam War anthem combined with Yoko and John’s “bed-in” peace protest in a luxury hotel room).
-Alongside the avant-garde artist, Lennon himself felt like an artist, which he indeed was.
-An unusual experience for the couple was Ono’s arranged affair with their secretary May Pang: by old Japanese tradition, the wife should choose a lover for the husband if he lost interest.
-After living apart for a while, Lennon returned to his second wife, leaving his confused lover with no explanation.
+After marrying in 1969, Lennon and Ono depicted scenes from their honeymoon in the Bag One lithograph series; eight of the fourteen images were seized as obscene.
+The couple’s work extended beyond The Beatles: they recorded experimental albums, formed the Plastic Ono Band, released the live album Live Peace in Toronto 1969, and produced songs such as “Instant Karma,” “Cold Turkey” (a raw record of withdrawal from heroin), and “Give Peace a Chance” (an anti–Vietnam War anthem associated with John and Yoko’s Bed-In for Peace).
+During a later separation, Ono had a relationship with the couple’s secretary May Pang; after a period apart, Lennon returned to Ono and ended his involvement with Pang.

-John Lennon and Yoko Ono on the first day of the Bed-In for Peace protest
+John Lennon and Yoko Ono on the first day of their Bed-In for Peace.

 John Lennon and Yoko Ono on the first day of the “Bed-In for Peace” protest